TROSSACHS WILDLIFE AT LOCHEND CHALETS

-Hidden away on 38 tranquil acres beside the Lake of Menteith, the shore and woods around our cabins and lodges shelter a wealth of birdlife and all sorts of other wildlife.
+Hidden away on 38 tranquil acres beside the Lake of Menteith, the shore and woods around our cabins and lodges shelter a wealth of Trossachs wildlife and all sorts of birdlife.

-Perhaps the star at Lochend is the humble mallard!
-They were wild once, but know a good thing when they see it, and now congregate on the lawn and shore awaiting new arrivals!
+Perhaps the star at Lochend is the humble mallard.
+They were wild once, but know a good thing when they see it, and now congregate on the lawn and shore awaiting new arrivals who may feed them.
 Specially formulated duck food (along with bird seed) can be purchased from reception.

-Occasionally, we get red squirrels at Lochend as well, but if you don’t see them here, you’re almost guaranteed to see them from the Red Squirrel Hide at The Lodge.
-Only 10 minutes away in Aberfoyle, The Lodge has an excellent cafe and gift shop, as well as webcams onto local osprey nests, tonnes of information about local wildlife, a GoApe high-ropes adventure course, and miles and miles of waymarked footpaths through the Queen Elizabeth Forest Park.
+Occasionally, we get red squirrels at Lochend as well, but if you don’t see them here, you’re almost guaranteed to see them from the Red Squirrel Hide at The Lodge, another great place to see Trossachs wildlife.
+Only 10 minutes away in Aberfoyle.
+The Lodge has an excellent cafe and gift shop, as well as webcams onto local osprey nests, tonnes of information about local wildlife, a GoApe high-ropes adventure course, and miles and miles of waymarked footpaths through the Queen Elizabeth Forest Park.

-Here at Lochend, we also have a new Nature Trail that snakes alongside the Goodie Burn in the trees behind the tennis court and Nick Nairn Cook School.
-Kingfishers can been seen fishing along the river here, as can two hedgehogs we recently rehoused from Ayrshire, who can often be seen at dusk, pootling about Lochend or along the nature trail, close to the special hedgehog boxes we made for them.
+Here at Lochend, we also have a Nature Trail that snakes alongside the Goodie Burn in the trees behind the tennis court and Nick Nairn Cook School.
+Kingfishers can been seen fishing along the river here, as can two hedgehogs we rehoused from Ayrshire, who can often be seen at dusk, pootling about Lochend or along the nature trail, close to the special hedgehog boxes an outdoor-education class from McLaren High School made, with Chris, for them.

 For budding Attenboroughs, the lake shore provides hours of entertainment, with fry teeming in the shallows, always just out of reach of children’s fishing nets.
 As for micro-beasties: just peel back some bark, turn over a stone, and let the fun times begin, or visit our wee Bee & Beastie Hotel just next to the Games Room.
 Created for our visitors by students from the local high school, the Bee & Beastie Hotel is essentially a framework of bedding boxes – just let us know if you’d like to add one yourself, and we’ll get the tools and materials together for you.